psignoret/microsoft-graph-docs/api-reference/beta/api/defaultuserroleoverride-update.md

 ### Example 1: Disable service principal creation

-By default, users are allowed to cause a service principal to be created, as a result of the application consent process, if the user is allowed to grant consent to the permissions requested by the application.
-To disable this capability (thus, only allowing users to consent if the application's service principal already exists), override the permissions for the `ServicePrincipalLimitedCreate` scenario to remove all permissions.
+By default, if a user is allowed to grant consent to the permissions requested by an application, they can trigger the creation of a service principal when they grant consent.
+You can disable this default behavior by removing users' permission to create service principals entirely.
+This will mean that user can only consent to the permissions if the application's service principal already exists, and if the user is allowed to grant the requested permissions.

 #### Request